python/devguide/parser.rst

 Left recursion
 ~~~~~~~~~~~~~~

-PEG parsers normally do not support left recursion but pegen implements a
+PEG parsers normally do not support left recursion but Pegen implements a
 technique similar to the one described in Medeiros et al. [2]_ but using the
 memoization cache instead of static variables.
 This approach is closer to the
 one described in Warth et al. [3]_.
 This allows us to write not only simple